garypaduana/DataGator/README.md

 - encode mp3s using lame to lower the filesize with a lower, variable bitrate
 - download jpg, gif, png, and webm by scraping an html document
 - select a subset of pages from a pdf document
+- rotate each page in a pdf document by 180 degrees

 Many tasks can be performed by creating a Chrome `.url` bookmark file in the appropriate directory.
 For instance, to download a video from Youtube, drag a link to the desired page into the youtube download folder.
 DataGator will look for the following format when reading the file: